Fitness for Duty Assessments

 Clear, independent evaluations of a worker’s ability to perform their role safely

 Our medicolegal specialists provide independent opinions that assist employers, insurers and legal professionals in making informed decisions around return to work, role suitability and workplace risk.
+These Fitness for Duty assessments are designed to support safe, compliant and practical outcomes.

 Understanding fitness for duty

-These assessments are commonly requested following non-work-related injuries or medical conditions, but may also be appropriate where physical, psychological or behavioural concerns have been identified.
+These assessments are commonly requested following non work related injuries or medical conditions, but may also be appropriate where physical, psychological or behavioural concerns have been identified.

 When fitness for duty assessments may be required?